 I have only tried skiing at night once, ages ago when I lived in Colorado.
 I remember it was absolutely fabulous and a lot of fun.
 The slopes are significantly less crowded, which means you don’t have to worry about other people getting in your way (which is a problem if you are not a pro-skier!).

-One of the most fun things to do when you ski in Val di Sole is getting back on the slopes at night.
+In Val di Sole the slopes are open at night.
 Every Thursday, the Biancaneve slope of the Folgarida – Marilleva opens again from 9:00 to 11:00 pm and if you have a ski-pass you can ski at no additional costs.

 Other slopes where you can ski at night in Val di Sole are the Valena (open on Tuesdays and Thursdays from 8:30 to 11:00 pm) and the Valbione (open on Wednesdays and Saturday from 8:00 to 11:00 pm) in the Ponte di Legno – Tonale ski area.